green field

 <file csswebconfigkey="YUITabCss" imagebasewebconfigkey="YUISkinImagePath">none</file>

-So, as you can see, how you organise your Css is pretty flexible.
-You may notice that the included skins are all organised in a similar way but that just because I happened to organise them that way.
-You are free to organise yours differently.
+So, as you can see, how you organize your CSS is pretty flexible.
+You may notice that the included skins are all organized in a similar way but that just because I happened to organize them that way.
+You are free to organize yours differently.

 Common CSS Included in most Skins